ando76/personal-website/index.md

 I have a long history in the industry and enjoy delivering transformational change in customer experience and visual design for clients.
 I'm a solid advocate of web accessibility and have over a decade of experience in this area.

 I'm also a specialist in refactoring and streamlining large, unwieldy HTML/CSS codebases.
-Sorting this aspect of your business out improves your customers' experience in terms of performance, gives great boosts in productivity for your team as well as allowing you to scale your digital solutions fast.
+Sorting out this aspect of your business improves your customers' experience in terms of performance, gives great boosts in productivity for your team as well as allowing you to scale your digital solutions fast.

-I'm currently considering new projects for Q2 2015.
+If you're interested in working with me I'm currently considering new projects for Q2 2015.

 <!---### Header 3-->